I’ve been challenged to share seven things about my writing.

 1. Most of my writing is done on the laptop.

 Before writing on a laptop, I used one of my spawns’ computers.
 If both were in use, I’d use my husband’s desktop model in his office.
-I tried to plotting a story in freehand once but my mind moved faster than I could pen it out.
-I ended up frustrated, finger cramped, and needing a drink.
+I tried to plot a story in freehand once but my mind moved faster than I could pen it out.
+I ended up frustrated, finger-cramped, and needing a drink.

 So there you have it, Sheri Fredricks in a nutshell.
 And while that remark in itself should generate a few hardy-har comments, it is the REAL me.